-SWITZERLAND – Iran have reiterated their threat to boycott the London 2012 Olympic Games, potentially leaving the International Olympic Committee with one less country to make up the numbers at the tournament.
+SWITZERLAND – Iran have reiterated their threat to boycott the London 2012 Olympic Games, potentially leaving the International Olympic Committee with one less country to make up the numbers at the event.

 Iran is the first country to threaten to withdraw their participation at the London Olympic Games and the issue is being taken seriously due to the need to include nations that make the competitive countries look good.